 For standard USB connectors that don’t need to meet the PLC 0 CTI rating at 240W power, our Stanyl® PA46 material provides excellent mechanical strength, and the best cost-performance balance.

 Our team tested how effectively Stanyl withstands tracking compared to LCP.
 We ran electric currents through connectors made from both materials, and continuously applied saltwater droplets to each.
 The LCP connector failed after being exposed to 12 droplets, while the insulating plastic in our Stanyl alternative remain undamaged after 60 droplets were applied.

-DSM continues to optimize our material solutions for manufacturing next-generation electronics that process higher power levels and meet thinnovation trends.
+Envalior continues to optimize our material solutions for manufacturing next-generation electronics that process higher power levels and meet the innovation trends.
 With more than 300 million USB-C connectors made from our materials on the market today, we’re prepared to partner with you through every stage of developing electronic devices that give your customers peace of mind, outperform the competition, and help you drive new business.

 28 February 2023

 Stanyl® minimizes fire hazards when fast charging devices using USB-C connectors

 John Hsieh, advanced engineering manager for Envalior, has 20 years of product management and technical marketing experience within the entire electronics value chain.
 He has been with Envalior since August 2013 and has a master’s degree in mechanical engineering.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.